LalaIAm/tarot-cline/memory-bank/progress.md

    - [x] Advanced journal filtering and search functionality (Phase 4)
    - [x] Dashboard integration with readings and journal entries (Phase 5)
    - [x] Reading-journal connection flow (Phase 6)
+   - [ ] Testing and refinement of all components (Phase 7) - In Progress

 2. **Milestone 4: Account Management and Security Enhancements**